 We are committed to working in partnership with all who are involved with our children to ensure that we achieve the best possible outcomes for the individual child within a nurturing and inclusive environment.
 This policy covers all children who require additional or alternative support which is different to that which is usual practice for children of the same age.
 This may be in terms of assessment, planning, teaching, resourcing or curriculum provision.

-This policy is based on the statutory Special Educational Needs and Disability (SEND) Code of Practice and the following legislation:

-- Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for pupils with SEN and disabilities - □ The Special Educational Needs and Disability Regulations 2014, which set out schools' responsibilities for education, health and care (EHC) plans, SEN co-ordinators (SENCOs) and the SEN information report

-This policy should be read in conjunction with the school's SEND Offer available on the website. www.nineacrespri.co.uk
+This policy outlines how the school supports children with special educational needs and disabilities (SEND), complies with the Department for Education and Department of Health's Code of Practice (2015) and guidance provided by the Local Authority.
+This policy should be read in conjunction with the schools SEND Offer available on the website. www.nineacrespri.iow.sch.uk